Mastering Meal Prep: Weight Loss Without Spending Hours in the Kitchen

 Keep Snacks Simple

 Meal prep isn’t just about main meals.
 Prepping snacks can stop you reaching for the biscuit tin when hunger strikes.
+For example:

 • Pre-portion nuts or trail mix (track the calories though as they can get out of hand quick with nuts).